The set-theoretic Yang-Baxter equation, Kimura semigroups and functional graphs: The classification of indecomposable solutions

 \item The term `indecomposable solution' of \deref{def:dec} is by now firmly entrenched in the Yang-Baxter literature going back some decades, so we have kept it.
 We do, however, have some reservations on its suitability.
 One issue is that the phrase suggests an analogy to decomposability in abelian categories (e.g. modules), but such an analogy would be misleading: while a partition $X=Y\sqcup Z$ as in \deref{def:dec} will certainly give back solutions $R_Y$ and $R_Z$ on $Y$ and $Z$ respectively, this procedure does not seem to be canonically reversible.
 Indeed, starting with solutions $R_Y$ and $R_Z$ on $Y$ and $Z$, it is unclear how a solution on $Y\sqcup Z$ built out of the two should operate on elements $(y,z)\in Y\times Z$.

 It will also become apparent below (\thref{th:conngrph}) that this notion of indecomposability is intimately linked to graph connectedness.
 For that reason, `connected' might have been a more aptly descriptive term.
+This, indeed, is what \cite[paragraph immediately preceding \S 2, p.323]{zbMATH03277468} suggests as well.

 There are also, arguably, good alternative uses for the term `indecomposable' itself: it might refer to those solutions not expressible as a (non-obvious) product in the sense of \exref{exemFS} (\ref{item:prodsol}).
 Yet another alternative, motivated by \thref{refqm}, would be to have it refer to solutions whose associated pointed Kimura semigroups are indecomposable in the sense of semigroup theory: $(X, \, \vartheta)$ cannot be written as a Zappa-Sz\'{e}p product of two sub-objects.
 We believe these two types of solutions might be interesting to study.